zvkvc/eksperti/README.md

 # eksperti
-This is a board type website on which users can ask for professional opinion or give one.
+This is a board type web app on which users can ask for professional opinion or give one.

 The website is implemented using Spring Boot stack on the backend and Angular 8 on the frontend. <br />
 Angular communicates with Spring App via REST endpoints exposed by Spring Controllers which then delegate the request logic to the Service layer. <br />